Home

 Hedgerley Village Survey

-PROJECT 2009-4 : IN PROGRESS SINCE FEBRUARY 2009
+PROJECT 2009-4 : FEBRUARY 2009 TO MAY 2014

-AIM: To survey the listed buildings in the South Buckinghamshire village of Hedgerley, producing scale drawings and historic buildings analyses.
+AIM: To survey listed buildings in the South Buckinghamshire village of Hedgerley, producing scale drawings and historic buildings analyses.

 PROJECT TEAM: Peter Marsden, Marian Miller, Andrew Muir, Michael Rice, Hilary Stainer.